The kids are alright, says England boss Hodgson

 "I'm not taking anyone purely for the experience."

-The youthful flavour of Hodgson’s squad contrasts with the perception that he does not like to take risks after his methodical Euro 2012 side were knocked out in the quarter-finals by Italy.
+The youthful flavor of Hodgson’s squad contrasts with the perception that he does not like to take risks after his methodical Euro 2012 side were knocked out in the quarter-finals by Italy.

 Hodgson, who guided Switzerland to the last 16 at the 1994 World Cup, has been so impressed by his young England guns that he believes Group D clashes against Italy, Uruguay and Costa Rica hold no fear.

-Everton’s prodigious midfield talent Ross Barkley epitomisesthe vibrant, new-look England squad, with the 20-year-old flourishing under the tutelage of Roberto Martinez at Goodison Park this season.
+Everton’s prodigious midfield talent Ross Barkley epitomizes the vibrant, new-look England squad, with the 20-year-old flourishing under the tutelage of Roberto Martinez at Goodison Park this season.

-Barkley’s performances have seen Martinez compare him toformer England favourite Paul Gascoigne, but Hodgson does not want the midfielder to be worn down by the weight of expectation.
+Barkley’s performances have seen Martinez compare him to former England favorite Paul Gascoigne, but Hodgson does not want the midfielder to be worn down by the weight of expectation.

 "He's a very exciting player," he said.
 "A very exciting talent.
 If he can continue at that level he has a bright future ahead of him.